LOO31/product-catalog/README.md

 ## Testing

-Run the unit test with:
+Run the test with:

 ```bash
 flutter test
 ```

-The unit test checks the conversion of JSON data into a Product object.
+The test checks if the Product model can convert JSON data correctly.

-## Incomplete / TODO
+## TODO

-All required features are implemented.

-With more time, I would improve the UI styling and add more test coverage.
+If I had more time, I would add more tests and continue improving the UI.

 ## AI Assistance

-AI was used minimally for guidance and research during development, such as clarifying Flutter concepts and checking implementation approaches.
-The application structure, implementation decisions, and final code were reviewed and understood before submission.
+I used AI for guidance, troubleshooting, and some implementation examples while working on the project.
+I reviewed and tested the final code and made sure I understand the implementation.